 Many training programmes in the travel industry focus on hard skills like GDS know-how or product knowledge – which are, of course, important and often crucial to the employee’s ability to do their job.
 However, soft skills are often overlooked, with managers often assuming that the employee already has them or will ‘pick them up as they go along’.

 This is a recipe for frustration and dissatisfaction for everyone involved.
 Training out soft skills, such as complaint handling, sales skills, and stress management, needn’t be a resource-heavy venture.
 At Ambitions Travel Recruitment, our soft skills courses cover everything your employee needs to know for a successful career in travel.
-They’re affordable and can be completed online at your employee’s leisure.
+They’re FREE and can be completed online at your employee’s leisure.

 Investing in learning and development is a surefire way to create a solid employer brand – and as a result, a successful, sustainable business that everyone wants to work for.